parrt/ml-articles/gradient-boosting/L2-loss.md

 F_m(\vec x) = F_{m-1} + f_m(\vec x)
 \]

+That says we should tweak the previous model with $f_m(\vec x)$ to get the next model.

-Boosting itself does not specify how to choose the weak learners or the number of models, $M$.
-Boosting does not even specify the form of the $f_m(\vec x)$ models, which can be placeholders for linear regression models, regression trees, or any other model we want.
-The form of the weak model dictates the form of the meta-model.
+Boosting itself does not specify how to choose the weak learners.
+Boosting does not even specify the form of the $f_m(\vec x)$ models, but the form of the weak model dictates the form of the meta-model.
 For example, if all weak models are linear models, then the resulting meta-model is a simple linear model.
 If we use tiny regression trees as the weak models, the result is a forest of trees whose predictions are added together.

 Let's see if we can design a strategy for picking weak models to create our own boosting algorithm for a single observation.
 Then, we can extend it to work on the multiple observations we'd encounter in practice.

 ## The intuition behind gradient boosting

 To construct a boosted regression model, let's start by creating a crappy model, $f_0(\vec x)$, that predicts an initial approximation of $y$ given feature vector $\vec x$.
-Then, let's gradually nudge the overall $F_M(\vec x)$ model towards the known target value $y$ by adding one or more tweaks, $\Delta_m(\vec x)$:
+Then, let's gradually nudge the overall $F_m(\vec x)$ model towards the known target value $y$ by adding one or more tweaks, $\Delta_m(\vec x)$:

 \latex{{
 \begin{eqnarray*}